KennethRuan/htn-backend-24/README.md

 ### Migrations

-Migrations are done with a Go tool called (goose)[https://github.com/pressly/goose].
+Migrations are done with a Go tool called [goose](https://github.com/pressly/goose).
 Although, we do not have many migrations for this project, I experimented with it to demonstrate how we can make this backend implementation more extensible and developer-friendly.

 ## Next Steps

 Time-willing, I would have been interestred in implementing the event QR scanner and the Hardware signout project.
 I believe that both of these features would be interesting challenges to implement on the backend, but are also very much dependent on a good user experience.

-Besides having a good database schema, since I set up a frontend for this project, I would love to experiment with ideas for how the flow wuld look like for volunteers and hackers alike.
+Besides designing a scalable backend, since I already had the frontend set up for this project, I would have loved to experiment with ideas for the user flow for volunteers and hackers alike.

 A separate idea that I would love to implement is a Snack Shop system!

 At TreeHacks 2024, they ran a Snack corner where you could go up and request any assortment of snacks from their collection.
 I think it would be really fun to build out a system where hackers regularly get snack vouchers to reddem, but can also participate in workshops/events to earn special vouchers.